plotly/plotly.github.io/_posts/plotly2/2016-09-23-how-to-create-a-2d-histogram-heatmap.md

    sub-steps:
     - copy: "After adding your own data, choose your 'Chart Type' in the GRAPH section on the left-hand side and select '2D Histogram Heatmap'."
       img: "![Choose chart main](../static/images/make-a-histogram/chart type 2d hist.png)"
-    - copy: "Click on GRAPH on the left-hand side to add your axes to your plot.
+    - copy: "Click on GRAPH on the left-hand side to add your data to your plot.
 After selecting '2D Histogram Heatmap', you should then fill out the X and Y dropdown to create the plot."
       img: "![Adding axes](../static/images/make-a-histogram/choose values 2d hist.png)"
     - copy: "This will create a raw 2D histogram heatmap, as seen below."
       img: "![Raw plot](../static/images/make-a-histogram/raw 2d hist.png)"